khanlab/hippunfold/docs/tutorials/specializedScans.rst

 Here is an example of what the input directory might look like::

-  PATH_TO_EXVIVO_DIR/
+  exvivo/
   └── sub-001/
       ├── sub-001_hemi-R_desc-hippo_T2w.nii.gz
       └── sub-001_hemi-R_desc-hippo_dseg.nii.gz

 This can be unfolded with the command::

-  hippunfold PATH_TO_EXVIVO_DIR PATH_TO_OUTPUT_DIR participant --modality cropseg --hemi R --skip_inject_template_labels
+  hippunfold - PATH_TO_OUTPUT_DIR participant --modality cropseg --path_cropseg exvivo/sub-{subject}/sub-{subject}_hemi-{hemi}_desc-hippo_dseg.nii.gz --hemi R --skip_inject_template_labels

 Explanation: ``--modality cropseg`` informs HippUnfold that the input manual segmentation should not be resampled and UNet does not need to be run.
+Because of a limitation in bids parsing for the `hemi` entity, we need to use the generic path input, `--path_cropseg` in this case, making sure we use the `{subject}` and `{hemi}` wildcards in the filename.
 Output files will be named with ``space-corobl`` because HippUnfold is coded to effectively treat all files as already being in this space.
 We need the ``--hemi R`` to prevent HippUnfold looking for both hemispheres.
 Finally, because this segmentation was performed manually on very high resolution data, we can optionally consider skipping the template shape injection step with ``--skip_inject_template_labels``.
 Template shape injection can fix minor errors in segmentation from UNet or from an imperfect manual rater, at the cost of smoothing out some details of the hippocampus due to the fact that it uses deformable registration with inherent smoothness contraints.

 Note that because we are not resampling to the CITI168 template or using UNet, the T2w image in this example is effectively not being used at all.
 Instead, the provided manual segmentation makes up the basis for unfolding.